danchoi/kindlefodder/README.md

 Follow the existing recipes as models.
 The `recipes/heroku.rb` recipe was the first and is also the most extensively commented.
 The requirements of a recipe should be fairly simple and straightforward.

-But writing the code to clean up and extract Kindle-friendly content may be more or less challenging, depending on the source.
+Writing recipe code to clean up and extract Kindle-friendly content can range from easy to brain-teaseresque, depending on the source.

 Once you finish your recipe, generate the ebook with this command: